kirstencarlson-2025/coral_sequencing_project/scripts/README.md

 ```bash
 bash download_size.sh 2bRAD_SRR_sampleID.csv
 ```
 Finally, use the sbatch script to schedule the download via SLURM scheduler.
-<br>By default, it loads mamba, but if you are using conda, be sure to edit the script.
-<br>The script ```download_fastq.sh``` uses SRR numbers to download fastq files.
-Raw fastq files are named "sampleID.fastq".
+By default, it loads mamba, but if you are using conda, be sure to edit the script.
+The script ```download_fastq.sh``` uses SRR numbers to download fastq files.
+Raw fastq files are named "[sampleID].fastq".
 ```bash
 sbatch download_fastq.sbatch $mamba/conda_EnvironmentName $OutputDirectory $SRR_list
 ```